Fix muffled Suno songs

 The mastering process preserves your original creative intent.
 Your track will sound clearer, more present, and competitively loud without sounding squashed or distorted.

-If your Suno track sounds metallic, start by fixing the source.
+If your Suno track sounds muffled, fix the source first.

-Paste the link, restore the audio, and hear a cleaner version of the same song.
+Paste the link, restore missing frequencies, master the result, and export a cleaner WAV.